jonashackt/crossplane-training/06-testing-compositions.md

 ```

-The final bit is to configure the AWS Provider via a `ProviderConfig` which is located in [`crossplane/provider/provider-config-aws.yaml`](crossplane/provider/provider-config-aws.yaml):
+The final bit is to configure the AWS Provider via a `ProviderConfig` which is already located in [`upbound/provider-aws/config/provider-config-aws.yaml`](upbound/provider-aws/config/provider-config-aws.yaml):

 ```yaml
 apiVersion: aws.upbound.io/v1beta1